RetroDECK/ES-DE/INSTALL.md

---ignore-gamelist               Ignore the gamelist files (useful for troubleshooting) --show-hidden-files             Show hidden files and folders --show-hidden-games             Show hidden games --no-exit                       Don't show the exit option in the menu --no-splash                     Don't show the splash screen --debug                         Print debug information --windowed                      Windowed mode, should be combined with --resolution
+--ignore-gamelist               Ignore the gamelist files (useful for troubleshooting) --show-hidden-files             Show hidden files and folders --show-hidden-games             Show hidden games --no-splash                     Don't show the splash screen --debug                         Print debug information --windowed                      Windowed mode, should be combined with --resolution